stnolting/neoTRNG/README.md

 > [!IMPORTANT]
 > **:construction: work in progress :construction:**
 >
-> The dieharder needs a large set of random samples (something around 4GB).
+> dieharder needs a large set of random samples (something around 4GB).
 Otherwise, the random data is _rewind_ obviously reducing overall entropy.
 Right now I am using a simple UART connection to transfer data from a FPGA to the PC.
 But even a higher Baud rates a data set of 4GB would take _ages_ to send.
 Until I have a better transfer channel (or just a lot of time) this evaluation is _"work in progress"_.